cutlas62/sorting-algorithms/README.md

 <img src="./figures/all_high_n.svg">

-Does this means we should ALWAYS use a sorting algorithm with a time complexity of O(n lg(n)) instead of O(n^2)?
+Does this means we should ALWAYS use a sorting algorithm with a time complexity of O(nlg(n)) instead of O(n^2)?
 Well, for the majority of cases the answer is yes, but not always.
 The previous measurements were taken for a random input but in the best-case scenario, the roles are switched.

 <img src="./figures/all_sorted_input.svg">